nearsyh/near-rss/README.md

 ## Some known issues

 * The code needs to polish.
 My rust skills was rusty when I wrote this.
 I'm getting better (I hope), but this project hasn't.
-* It can show already-read items some time if the subscription doesn't update frequently.